dhis2/dhis2-docs-implementation/content/database_design/tracker-analytics.md

 For some configurations, Data Visualizer can be a quick way to get a summary of event data inputs.
 But there are critical **limitations** to aggregating data elements directly:

 * The query includes all data element values found in all events for the given program, org unit, and period dimensions.
-If the data element is present in multiple stages, or is within a repeatable stage, then those data elements would be aggregated together.
+If the data element is present in multiple stages, or is within a repeatable stage, then those data element values would be aggregated together.
-* Only the event date can be used as the time dimension, not the enrollment date or a more complex period boundary to create a “cohort” of events.
+* Only the event date can be used as the time dimension, not the enrollment date, nor a retrospective period boundary to create a “cohort” of events from before the period started.
 * You cannot aggregate by an option set value (categorical variable), such as total events where the “Outcome” data element is “Cured”.
 * You cannot apply filters to exclude numeric data element values entered in error above or below thresholds, such as excluding all "infant weights above 10,000g"
 * You cannot apply create disaggregations based on a second event data item, whether numeric or categorical, such as “weight at birth, above and below 35 weeks gestation” or “weight at birth by sex”

-*With the Maps app, you can apply event data item filters to event layer queries.
-The queries can also be aggregated up geographical levels.
+* Note that with the **Maps** app, you can apply event data item filters to event layer queries.
+The filtered queries can also aggregate values up geographical levels.
+Such filters are not available in the Data Visualizer app.

-Most importantly, it is very difficult to show basic event counts or enrollment counts with given criteria with the data visualizer app.
-For common Trackers in health, you want to generate a simple count of patients or encounters that meet certain conditions.
+Most importantly, it is very difficult to show basic event counts or enrollment counts with given criteria in the data visualizer app.
+For common Trackers in the health do, you want to generate a simple count of patients or encounters that meet certain conditions.
 The aggregation of individual data element values is not as essential.

 ## Program Indicators

 Program indicators (PI) are how you can easily configure multi-layered queries of your individual level data.
-They allow for the creation of values based on data elements and/or tracker attributes belonging to tracker programs.
+They allow for the creation of values based on data elements and/or tracked entity attributes belonging to tracker programs.
 Essentially, we can take the individual data items within a tracker program and generate aggregate values to be used in routine analysis.

-PI can be used to summarise data within an event or across an entire enrollment, combining data entered from several different stages or TEI Attributes.
+PI can be used to summarise data within an event or across an entire enrollment, combining data entered from several different stages or tracked entity attributes.
 Some configurations might also include PI in the “TEI dashboard” on web or Android, to provide calculations across or within events and provide a summary of the enrollment to the user during data entry (total number of events, % of data element values that are blank, days since last visit, etc).
 Our focus in this section is on configuring program indicators to show summary data (counts, sums, averages, etc.) for all of the events or enrollments within a specified org unit/period.

 There are two _types_ of program indicators: